Come and be part of a global voice for wild plants and fungi

 Care must be taken not to power the harrow too deep – aim for a setting of no more than 1” deep, not a standard agricultural operation.

 They must only be used in meadows already with very short grass and lacking problem plants present recently or seed bank.
+This should be done when the soil is neither too dry nor too wet, and when weather is mild.

 These tools are best used for creating bare ground.